Woman Shocked When Dog Finds Sex Toy In Bushes, Endures Heckling When Pooch Won’t Stop Chewing On It

 While out on a walk with her dog just days ago, a young Scottish woman was horrified to find her beloved pooch had retrieved a pink sex toy from nearby bushes and refused to stop chewing on it.
-As the incident unfolded she was taunted by construction workers, and when she tried to get the toy out of the dog’s mouth one older passerby mistakenly thought she was abusing her dog.
+As the incident unfolded she was taunted by construction workers, and when she tried to get the toy out of the dog’s mouth, one older passerby mistakenly thought she was abusing her dog.

-Flight attendant Sophie McGrattan, 21, tweeted about the incident, writing that Bella, her 9-month-old Cocker Spaniel was fascinated with the sex toy.
-She posted a message that said she “honestly” could not make up such a story and noted that Bella had found the sexual device while they were out on a walk in Paisley, Scotland, according to The Daily Mail.
+Flight attendant Sophie McGrattan, 21, tweeted about the incident, writing that Bella, her 9-month-old Cocker Spaniel, was fascinated with the sex toy.
+She posted a message that said she “honestly” could not make up such a story and noted that Bella had found the sexual device while they were out on a walk in Paisley, Scotland, according to the Daily Mail.
 She emphasized the dog would not “leave it alone” and that she was going to “be sick,” adding vomiting emojis to her tweet.

 Sophie also snapped some images of the dog with the sex toy in its mouth to commemorate the event.

-Embarrassingly, Sophie did not initially realize Bella had the item in her mouth, as at the time, she was on a phone call with a friend, reports The Daily Mail.
+Embarrassingly, Sophie did not initially realize Bella had the item in her mouth, as at the time, she was on a phone call with a friend, reports the Daily Mail.
 She only realized what was happening when some nearby construction workers began shouting at her saying that the dog had “something in its mouth that it shouldn’t have.”

 Scots dog owner gets hilarious surprise as cocker spaniel finds SEX TOY on walkhttps://t.co/dAIY7yXe2F